mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/6_types_reasoning/index.md

    |                           - borrow later used here
 ```

-Curtesy of the borrow checker, we didn't end up with a dangling reference.
+Courtesy of the borrow checker, we didn't end up with a dangling reference.
 But what exactly is happening behind the scenes?
 Rust introduces a concept of annotated lifetimes, where the lifetime of each value is being marked and tracked by the checker.
 Let's look at some examples:

 ```rust
 {